chuckchang6/starter-hugo-portfolio-theme/content/project/honey-container-packaging/index.md

 ---
 title: Honey Container Packaging
 date: 2023-10-18T16:39:35.043Z
-summary: A honey container is provided for quantitative packaging of non-disposable honey, which can reduce the cost and facilitate the control of honey consumption, so as to meet people's demand for access and portability.
+summary: A honey container is provided for quantitative sorting of honey that is not in disposable packaging.
 draft: false
 featured: false
 tags: